appbaseio/reactivesearch/content/docs/analytics/insights.md

 #### High Response Time
 If you see that insight then it means that you're search is slow and required some additional infrastructure.

+#### Client-side Errors
+Client-side errors indicate that your search requests are getting failed because of bad requests from the client-side.

+#### Server Errors
+Internal server errors indicate an issue with the underlying ElasticSearch service.

 ### Insights via API